faranalytics/memoiz/README.md

 ## Introduction

 Memoiz provides a function decorator that adds memoization to a function or method.
 It makes reasonable assumptions about how and if to cache the return value of a function or method based on the arguments passed to it.
-The decorator can be used on both functions and methods.

 ## Features

 - Use the Memoiz decorator on functions and methods
-- A thread-safe cache
+- Thread-safe cache
+- Support for any number of arguments or keyword arguments
 - Support for parameter and return type hints
 - Selective cache entry removal